Q factor

 A damped oscillation.
 A low Q factor – about 5 here – means the oscillation dies out rapidly.

 In physics and engineering, the quality factor or Q factor is a dimensionless parameter that describes how underdamped an oscillator or resonator is.
-It is defined as the ratio of the initial energy stored in the resonator to the energy lost in one radian of the cycle of oscillation.
-Q factor is alternatively defined as the ratio of a resonator's centre frequency to its bandwidth when subject to an oscillating driving force.
-These two definitions give numerically similar, but not identical, results.
-Higher Q indicates a lower rate of energy loss and the oscillations die out more slowly.
-A pendulum suspended from a high-quality bearing, oscillating in air, has a high Q, while a pendulum immersed in oil has a low one.
 Resonators with high quality factors have low damping, so that they ring or vibrate longer.
+For example, a pendulum suspended from a precision bearing, oscillating in air, has a high Q, while a pendulum immersed in oil has a low Q.

+There are two definitions of Q that give numerically similar, but not identical, results.
+The more general definition is the ratio of the initial energy stored in the resonator to the energy lost in one radian of the cycle of oscillation.
+An alternative definition of Q factor, more applicable to high Q oscillators, is the ratio of a resonator's centre frequency to its bandwidth when subject to an oscillating driving force.

 Explanation

-The Q factor is a parameter that describes the resonance behavior of an underdamped harmonic oscillator (resonator).
+The Q factor is a parameter that describes the resonance behavior of a damped harmonic oscillator (resonator).
 Sinusoidally driven resonators having higher Q factors resonate with greater amplitudes (at the resonant frequency) but have a smaller range of frequencies around that frequency for which they resonate; the range of frequencies for which the oscillator resonates is called the bandwidth.
 Thus, a high-Q tuned circuit in a radio receiver would be more difficult to tune, but would have more selectivity; it would do a better job of filtering out signals from other stations that lie nearby on the spectrum.
 High-Q oscillators oscillate with a smaller range of frequencies and are more stable.